 Gynecomastia is usually found on both breasts, but asymmetry or unilateral breasts can be present in patients.
 Breast self-examination typically reveals a palpable, smooth, solid, mobile, disc-like tissue mound, which is not as hard as breasts and central to the nipple-areolar complex.

 In the case of unilateral, heavy, fixated, peripheral to the nipple and combined with nipple discharge, skin alterations or swollen lymph nodes, breast cancer, and thoroughness tests, including mammograms MRIs should be assumed.
+To get a final verdict you should reach out to an Orange County Gynecomastia clinic as it will help you with professional advice but also surgery, if needed.

 Male breast reduction surgery (Gynecomastia)